IMI-KIT/eplus-lod/README.md

 are also present, construct an Observation linking to the Feature of Interest with the indicated `uri` URL pattern.

-Note, that you can completely customize the URL mapping and the types assignment.
+Note that you can completely customize the URL mapping and the types assignment.
 Should you decide not to align with the SSN ontology, you are free to omit the Feature Of Interest type assignment.
 You could also assign object and data properties to the Facility entity.
 Keep in mind, however, that the entity will